twobombs/qrackmin/README.md

 Created for minimalistic verification purposes for ThereminQ https://github.com/twobombs/thereminq

+Windows users should install Docker Desktop, WSL2 - Ubuntu 22.04 and CUDA with docker.io to run this on-par with Linux

 - ### Qrackmin:POCL

 This container is meant to be used with high memory & CPU count hosts